 The app is not fully automated, though.
-It can handle simpler requests on its own, but if the user’s requests are too much for it to handle (for example, if the bot can’t find the type of restaurant or food you’re looking for, it might transfer your request to a human for a more thorough list of recommendations) – the app will forward it to a member of the Reserve team.
+Reserve can handle simpler requests on its own, but if the user’s requests are too much for it to handle (for example, if the bot can’t find the type of restaurant or food you’re looking for, it might transfer your request to a human for a more thorough list of recommendations).
+The chatbot will simply forward it to a member of the Reserve team.

 Besides being able to find and book a table, the chatbot also allows users to view the status of their requests and easily make changes if needed.
 Obviously, this is something other apps of this type can do as well.
 However, none of them create the feeling as if the user is chatting to a friend who just happens to know every restaurant’s manager, chef, entire staff, and time to spare to help people make dinner reservations.

 In summary, this app is fast, simple, convenient and it really feels – custom-tailored and personalized.

 Chip is an intelligent money-saving chatbot app for iOS and Android which really takes the whole finance management thing to another level.
 There are a couple of features which really make this app stand out from others, like the automated transfer of funds into a savings account.
 By conversing with the app, users can quickly see how much they’re spending, how much they’re saving and how much they actually could be saving.